-Dominated by the sinking market : The per capita GDP in Central Asia is about US$4,000-8,000 (the highest in Kazakhstan), and there is a strong demand for daily consumer goods, but the price sensitivity is high, and the acceptance of cost-effective "Made in China" products is extremely high .
+Dominated by the sinking market : The per capita GDP in Central Asia is about US$4,000-8,000 (Kazakhstan has the highest), and there is strong demand for daily consumer goods, but the price sensitivity is high, and the acceptance of cost-effective "Made in China" products is extremely high .

-The trend towards younger people is obvious : 60% of Uzbekistan’s population is under 30 years old, and they prefer fashion clothing, electronic accessories, and fast-moving consumer goods, and are particularly keen on novel products promoted on social media.
+A clear trend towards younger people : 60% of Uzbekistan's population is under 30 years old, with a preference for fashion apparel, electronic accessories, and fast-moving consumer goods, and they are particularly keen on novel products promoted on social media.

 ---|---|---|